 |Cache||32 MB (L3)|

 The 8 core processor from Intel that we can compare to AMD Ryzen Threadripper 1900X is Intel Core i7-7820X, which is a Skylake-X 6th generation Core X processor and uses LGA 2066 Socket.
 Intel Core i7-7820X is built on the 14nm process and has got 11MB L3 cache.
 It is priced at around $599 which a bit more than the Ryzen Threadripper 1900X that has a price tag of $549.
 The power consumption of Ryzen Threadripper 1900X is lower at 125W TPD as compared to 140W of Intel Core i7-7820X.
-Also Ryzen Threadripper 1900X comes with 64 PCI Express Lanes while there are only 28 PCIe lanes present in the Intel Core i7-7820X.
-This can make a significant impact in gaming and other graphics intensive applications.
-So again, I think Ryzen Threadripper 1900X is a much better product especially for a mid-range gaming PC.
+Also, Ryzen Threadripper 1900X comes with 64 PCI Express Lanes while there are only 28 PCIe lanes present in the Intel Core i7-7820X.
+This can make a significant impact on gaming and other graphics-intensive applications.
+So again, I think Ryzen Threadripper 1900X is a much better product, especially for a mid-range gaming PC.

 |AMD Ryzen Threadripper 1900X Processor Specifications|